PaulZC/Artemis_Global_Tracker/Documentation/Message_Format/README.md

 USERFUNC5 (0x54)
 ---

-Upon receiving this field in an MT message, the tracker will run user function 5 at the end of the SBD message cycle.
+Upon receiving this field in an MT message, the tracker will execute user function 5 at the end of the SBD message cycle.

 The field ID is followed by _two_ data bytes (word, little endian).
 The word is passed as a parameter to the user function.